How to dress your horse for a trailer ride!

-We love to dress up our horses.
+We love to dress up our horses – admit it!
 Most of the time, what we put on our horses has a purpose.
 Saddle pads, coolers, leg wraps are more than just a “fashion statement”.
 Protective clothing helps your horse be more comfortable and safe.
-The same is true for a trailer ride.
-Let’s dress our horse from the bottom up for a trailer ride.
-What does each part of your horse need?

 - Hooves may need bell boots.
 For the barefoot horses out there, it’s not AS critical.
 Bell boots on the front (and maybe back) protect the heel bulbs, hooves, shoes, and part of the pastern from knocks, bumps, cuts, scrapes, bruises.
 Your horse may never ever kick or stomp in trailer, but he may still step on himself.